 Tudor, commonly also known as the sister company of Rolex, shares the same founder of its parent company.
 Founded in 1926, the founder set up this company as an affordable luxury alternative to Rolex.
-Focusing on tool watches, some Tudor watches bear a striking resemblance to Rolex watches.
-They share the same technology and aesthetics, after all.
+Focusing on tool watches, some Tudor watches bear a striking resemblance to Rolex watches, and they share the same technology and aesthetics.

-However, the main difference that sets the sister companies apart is the underlying movements used.
-While Rolex makes its own movements, Tudor uses ETA movements developed by SA Manufacture Horlogère Suisse.
-Although the brand is working towards developing more efficient in-house movements, Tudor stands on par with many Swiss luxury watchmakers for quality and build.
+However, the main difference separating the sister companies is the underlying movements used.
+While Rolex makes its own movements, Tudor uses E.T.A. movements developed by S.A.
+Manufacture Horlogère Suisse.
+Although the brand is developing more efficient in-house movements, Tudor stands on par with many Swiss luxury watchmakers for quality and build.
 Some remarkable collections by Tudor are Black Bay Chrono for professional diving, North Flag Collection with a sporty look, and Heritage Chrono Collection, revisiting old-fashion watches with a contemporary soul.

 Ulysse Nardin (Kering)

-Some notable models are one, Freak Collection, engineered with Carrousel Tourbillon movement and cutting-edge mechanical expertise.
-This collection is termed ‘laboratory on the wrist’ by many watch aficionados.
-Two, Marine collection, with Silicium technology for seafaring.
+One notable model is Freak Collection, engineered with Carrousel Tourbillon movement and cutting-edge mechanical expertise.
+This collection is termed ‘laboratory on the wrist’ by many watch enthusiasts: two, Marine collection, with Silicium technology for seafaring.

 Vacheron Constantin (Richemont)

 A subsidiary of the Richemont Group since 1996, Vacheron Constantin initially set up its shop in 1755.
 The brand’s principle runs on two factors – heritage and legacy, as seen with many of their collection.
 Vacheron Constantin makes mechanical watches and has set a record for designing a watch with over 57 horological complications and 2,826 individual components.
-To this extent, Vacheron Constantin rose to fame with many celebrities and Royal wearing the watch.
+Vacheron Constantin rose to fame with many celebrities and Royal wearing the watch to this extent.

-Featuring on the list of the most expensive pocket watch sold at an auction, Vacheron Constantin watches do more than just tell time, they tell stories of the brand’s rich history and tradition.
-Noteworthy timepieces include the Traditionelle Collection with a timezone for 24 cities, and the Metiers D’Art Collection showcasing the brand’s exquisite art on the face of the dial.
+Featuring on the list of the most expensive pocket watch sold at an auction, Vacheron Constantin watches do more than tell time, and they tell stories of the brand’s rich history and tradition.
+Noteworthy timepieces include the Traditionelle Collection with a timezone for 24 cities and the Metiers D’Art Collection showcasing the brand’s exquisite art on the face of the dial.

 Van Cleef & Arpels (Richemont)

 Van Cleef & Arpels is a French luxury company producing watches, jewels, and perfumes.
-The brand often uses motifs like animals, flowers, and fairies, that are now distinct to the brand’s identity.
-Given that the brand’s exquisite taste in jewels is evident with their design and finishing, the watches take after these features, creating a truly luxurious piece with gems and stones.
+The brand often uses motifs like animals, flowers, and fairies that are now distinct to the brand’s identity.
+The brand’s exquisite taste in jewels is evident with their design and finishing; the watches take after these features, creating a truly luxurious piece with gems and stones.

 Lady Arpels Ballerine is a classic example of its fashion essence.
 With fairy motifs on the dial, studded with diamonds, this collection evokes joy and hope when looking at it.
 Frivole Secrète watch is another unique piece with a small dial, enclosed in floral patterns.
 Most of all, this edition easily doubles up as an exquisite piece of jewelry as well.

 According to the brand’s official website, be it diving, walking, flying, or sailing, they have you covered.
 The Airboss Collection keeps in mind the needs of a pilot while flying thousands of feet above the ground.
 The diving watches, on the other hand, provide relentless durability when underwater.
-Finally, the INOX collection ensures precision in any extreme circumstances during the exploration of unknown conditions.
+Finally, the INOX collection ensures precision in extreme circumstances while exploring unknown conditions.